autokey/autokey/README.rst

 Manual install via pip
 ++++++++++++++++++++++

-pip will automatically dependencies, but dbus-python requires dbus headers be present on your system.
+pip will automatically resolve and install dependencies, but dbus-python requires the dbus headers be present on your system.
+These are usually installed with your package manager.

 .. code:: sh